Eye examination

 Eye examination using a slit lamp

-• you can have blurred vision for 4 to 6 hours after you have the eye drops
+• You may have blurred vision for 4 to 6 hours after you have had the eye drops.

-• avoid driving until your usual (normal) vision has returned
+• You may not be able to drive safely, so avoid doing so until your usual (normal) vision has returned.

-• your eyes can be sensitive to light for a short time afterwards - this is due to the bright light used to look into your eye
+• Your eyes can be sensitive to light for a short time afterwards.
+So bring a pair of sunglasses to your appointment to wear.

-• it may help to bring your glasses (spectacles), to use until you can put your lenses back in - this is usually around 30 minutes after this test
+• If you normally wear contact lenses, you may be unable to put your lenses back in immediately.
+It may help to bring your glasses (spectacles), to use until you can put your lenses back in.
+This is usually around 30 minutes after this test.

 Getting your results